THE GIST

 - Gist Answers is an embedded AI answer widget that drives on-site engagement and monetization.

 Think of GEO as the starting point.
 It shows you where your brand stands today, what AI says about you, and where you're missing opportunities.
-Answers and Ads help you act on those insights, whether you're improving your organic presence or expanding your reach through AI-native experiences.
+Answers helps you act on those insights and turn your own site into a cited answer surface.

 It all starts with measurement, because you can't improve what you can't see.